 Orbital Decompression Surgery

-Customized Orbital Decompression
+What is Customized Orbital Decompression?

 As a world-renowned expert in Thyroid Eye Disease (TED) treatment, Dr. Raymond Douglas believes that every patient deserves an orbital decompression that is tailored to their specific needs.
 Dr. Douglas believes an aesthetic customized approach to TED is essential because not only will it correct the functional issues associated with the disease, but it also allows the patient to look and feel their best.

 Many patients often feel guilty thinking about undergoing the surgery, but no one would ever think twice about fixing a facial fracture after a car accident.
 In this same vein, at the International Orbital Institute we want patients with Graves’ eye disease or TED to know they should not feel guilty about wanting to restore their appearance to their pre-disease look.
 We all deserve to feel confident with our appearance!